Thandokazi2000/Intro-to-HTML-and-CSS/README.md

 For date and time HTML uses a single element called <time>.
 This element can be used to mark anything that specifies a time of day, or a duration.
 It consists of an opening tag (<time>) and a closing tag (</time>).
 For example <time>May 8th</time> or <time>May 8th 2025</time>

-The datetime attributen allows us to specify the date or time in a format that computers can understand.It is written like this: <time datetime="2025-05-08">May 8, 2025</time>.
+The datetime attribute allows us to specify the date or time in a format that computers can understand.It is written like this: <time datetime="2025-05-08">May 8, 2025</time>.

+ HTML Code